capybara1/AsyncAwaitDemo/README.md

 This usually leads to the advent of callbacks or [promises/futures](https://en.wikipedia.org/wiki/Futures_and_promises) (proposed in 1976).
-Another element that eases the design of code are [coroutines](https://en.wikipedia.org/wiki/Coroutine) (concept from early 1960's) which are functions that can suspend their execution and be resumed later on.
+Another element that eases the design of code are [coroutines](https://en.wikipedia.org/wiki/Coroutine) (aka fibers; concept from early 1960's) which are functions that can suspend their execution and be resumed later on and which can be attached to and detached from a thread on demand.

 Since a single threaded model may not capable to take advantage of todays multi code processors or cluster architectures most runtime environments allow asynchroneous execution of long running